Hurricane Irma News, Safety and Storm Recovery Tips

 If you find anything such as bowing or cracking on your ceiling, please do not sleep, play or stay in these rooms!
 These ceilings could break, and immense amount of water, weighted insulation, drywall and other attic debris could come through risking those in the way such as babies, children or elderly family serious injury or death.
 Do not allow it to stay either.
 Even if it appears to go away or lessen, the damage is still there, and the next time there is water collecting above it, it can break.

 Do not, under any circumstances, walk on your roof if you suspect roof damage or water damage.
 Roofs are extremely slippery and pockets of water that have been left, may seriously increase your risk of falling off your roof.
 Debris, wind and water damage can make your roof even more dangerous to walk on even for those who are trained, because it may be weaker which may cause you increased risk of falling off or through your roof.
-Roof falls are the number one cause of death for workplace accidents and will cause serious injury.
+Falls from roofs are the number one cause of death for workplace accidents and will cause serious injury.
 This is why anyone performing work on a roof is required to wear and properly use safety harnesses, ropes and anchors.
 Our estimators are specifically trained to walk on roofs and to know what dangers to look for so they can evaluate the roof.

 When Not to Sign an Assignment of Benefits